maliMirkec/personal-website/site/services/index.md

 My work speaks for itself, so go ahead and [explore my portfolio](/portfolio/).

-If you need more proof, check [what others say about my work](/testimonials/).
+If you need more proof, [check what more than twenty people say about my work](/testimonials/).